pkante15/Web-Scraper/README.md

 # Web-Scraper

-Absolutely!
-Here’s a **copy-paste friendly** `README.md` for your GitHub repository.
-Just copy the text below and use it in your project:

 # 🖥️ Newegg Product Price Scraper

 A Python script to scrape product listings, prices, and links from [Newegg Canada](https://www.newegg.ca) based on your search term.
 This script retrieves all results across multiple pages and prints product details in your terminal.